ITV Sport: Rugby Union

 From 2016, in reaction to satellite pay-TV bids from Sky and BT for coverage of the Six Nations Championship from 2017, the BBC agreed to lose exclusive rights to the tournament two years early in order for the BBC and ITV to jointly bid for the rights of the tournament to keep the Six Nations on free-to-air television.
 On 9 July 2015, the bid was accepted, and ITV and BBC became joint broadcasters of the Six Nations in the UK from 2016 to 2021.
 ITV would broadcast all England, Ireland and Italy home matches live, while BBC would broadcast all France, Scotland and Wales home matches live.
 Mark Pougatch and Jill Douglas present ITV's coverage of the Six Nations.
 Prior to the 2022 tournament, ITV extended their contract up and including 2025.
-The new deal would see them continue to broadcast home matches from England, Ireland and Italy and additionally broadcast those from France.
-The new deal also means they would broadcast matches in peak time for the first time.
-Prior to the 2026 tournament the deal was further extended to the 2029 tournament in a deal which sees ITV continue to broadcast 10 matches including every match featuring England.
+The new deal would see them increase their coverage to 10 live matches, continuing to broadcast home matches from England, Ireland and Italy and additionally broadcasting those from France.
+The new deal would also mean they would broadcast matches in peak time for the first time.
+Prior to the 2026 tournament the deal was further extended to the 2029 tournament in a deal which would see ITV continue to broadcast 10 matches including every match featuring England.

 On 4 February 2017, it was announced that ITV had extended its contract for the Rugby World Cup until the 2023 tournament.
 The deal also includes live coverage of the Women's Rugby World Cup for the first time and the Under 20 World Cup.
 ITV previously showed highlights of the WRWC in 2001.